DragonRidersUnite/book/src/01-hello-dragon.md

 You're ready to work on your game.
 Let's get to it!

 **ProTip:** don't delete the zip file!
-You can unzip it again when you start working on your next game.
+You can unzip it again when the times comes to start working on your next game.
 It's helpful to keep it around.

 ## What's in the Engine Zip

-When you download the DragonRuby Game Toolkit, it contains everything you need to build your game.
+When you download DragonRuby Game Toolkit, it contains everything you need to build your game.
 There are no external dependencies to install or monkey with.
 You just use the provided files and start making your game.

 Let's go over the key files in the archive you just extracted: